birdieindaklubb/BE-Pillar-Cracker/README.md

 VIBECODED Pocket Edition / Bedrock Edition end pillar cracker

+Small floating islands might not work with terrain filter for now.

 It searches the 32-bit PE/BE world-seed space from End pillar heights, radii, and crystal-cage observations, then can apply PE 1.1.5 End-terrain observations to the resulting candidates.